Visas to Work in the USA

 Visas to work in the USA

-There are many different routes to consider, determined largely by your skills, experience and your plans while in the US.
+There are many different work visa routes to consider.
+Your options will be determined largely by your skills, experience and your plans while in the US.

 US immigration rules distinguish between temporary and permanent visas for workers and include employment-related green cards (permanent residency), exchange visitor work and study visas, and seasonal and temporary worker visas.